Chang Youjeong: Finding Mr. Destiny

-Inspired by a drunk man at Dolgoji Station in Seoul in 2002, Jang wrote the hit musical Finding Kim Jong-wook.
+Inspired by a drunk man at Dolgoji Station in Seoul in 2002, Chang wrote the hit musical Finding Kim Jong-wook.
 She had gone to India three times for further research to develop the story and characters.
-While the plot and characters were finalized, Jang needed to rationalize why the protagonist, Ji-woo, didn't search for her first love, Kim Jong-wook, despite having his resident registration card; once she resolved this issue, however, she completed the script in just three days.
+While the plot and characters were finalized, Chang needed to rationalize why the protagonist, Ji-woo, didn't search for her first love, Kim Jong-wook, despite having his resident registration card; once she resolved this issue, however, she completed the script in just three days.
 This musical became her first full-fledged directing work.

 The musical began as a university performance directed by herself and composed by fellow student Kim Hye-seong.
 The production, which had a budget of ₩100,000 (US$87.31), starred Kim Ji-hyun as the female lead, Jeon Byeong-wook as Kim Jong-wook, and Min Jun-ho in multiple roles; it was performed as a graduation performance at the Black Box Theater of Korea National University of Arts.
-The performance was well received by their professors, leading to an official invitation to the 15th Istropolitana Project, an international student theater festival held in Bratislava, Slovakia from June 26 to June 30 in 2004.
+The performance was well received by their professors, leading to an official invitation to the 15th Istropolitana Project, an international student theater festival held in Bratislava, Slovakia from June 26 to June 30, 2004.
 In December of that year, Dolgochi, (Note: Dolgochi was established in 2002, Director Kim Gwang-rim by as official theater company of Theater Institute of Korea National University of Arts.) the theater club of the university, performed the musical at Jayu Small Theater for three days as an incubator performance with Kim Ji-hyun reprising her role.
 An encore performance took place in the same venue in February 2005.
 The incubator performance was selected as the best work at CJ Entertainment's Musical Showcase, after which CJ Entertainment acquired the performance rights in 2004 and collaborated with Musical Haven for the joint production.